Dana94/2019-website/blog/2020-07-03-using-vue-apollo.md

 ## Setup

+The `main.js` file needs to be configured to use Vue Apollo.

 Import `ApolloClient` from `apollo-boost` and create a new instance containing the url for the API.

-`./src/main.js`

 ```js
 import ApolloClient from 'apollo-boost';